MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 >[!IMPORTANT]
 > For privacy reasons, the `windowControlsOverlay` will not be accessible to iframes within the web content

-Whenever the overlay is resized, a `gemoetrychange` event will be fired on the `navigator.windowControlsOverlay` object to notify the client that it should recalculate the content layout based on the new bounding rectangle of the overlay.
+Whenever the overlay is resized, a `geometrychange` event will be fired on the `navigator.windowControlsOverlay` object to notify the client that it should recalculate the content layout based on the new bounding rectangle of the overlay.

 **CSS Environment Variables**